 Based in Barcelona Emil Kozak is another brilliant graphic artist / designer who has produced an impressive body of work.
 I like to show my students the work of Emil Kozak as a great example of how graphic artwork can be applied to apparel and product design.
 I also really appreciate that Emil prints his work using traditional techniques such as ‘Serigraphy’.
 To me this takes his work to another level of refined craftsmanship.

 Around the year 2000 when I was working as a Flash designer in San Francisco, I remember looking at Joshua Davis’ Praystation website every day for inspiration.
-Back then Joshua Davies was a master of Flash, exploring new grounds in interactivity and I guess what I would describe as a kind of scripted / programmed algorithmic creation of digital art.
+Back then Joshua Davis was a master of Flash, exploring new grounds in interactivity and I guess what I would describe as a kind of scripted / programmed algorithmic creation of digital art.
 To me he was one of the first artists working with code in this way.

 When I first stumbled across the work of Maxim Zhestkov I was very much inspired by his early animation and 3D modelling work.
 The minimalism, negative space, and predominantly black and white tone based work is a style that really resonates with me.
 I also think that Maxim combines his animation work with the auditory experience masterfully, and his work is also very impressive from a 3D modelling / technological perspective.